zewdu444/oop_school_library/README.md

 - Inheritance and polymorphism were used.
 - Decorator design pattern was used.
 - Trimmer and Capitalize decorator were implemented.
+- books , rentals, and classroom classes were implemented.
+- Many to many and one to many associations were implemented.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>